Dalin01/Dalin01/README.md

 [<img src="https://img.icons8.com/plasticine/100/000000/spotify--v1.png" width="25"/>][4]
 [<img src="https://img.icons8.com/color/48/000000/youtube-music.png" width="25"/>][5]

-Hi, [I'm  Darlington](https://blissful-shannon-adedea.netlify.app/), a passionate full-stack developer in Germany.
+Hi, I am Darlington, a passionate full-stack developer in Germany.
 Just like art, where an artist would create wonderful arts with just a pencil and a piece of paper, so is programming.
 I can create wonderful and valuable tools that could potentially affect the lives of millions - positively - with just a computer, and a cup of koffee.
 To me, this is amazing!

 - 🔭 I’m currently working on a task management tool - [Taski](https://github.com/Dalin01/taski) - using React, Typescript, PostgreSQL and Express.